Cap and Gown Order Information

 - Use a laptop or desktop computer.
 We are unable to accept orders placed on tablets and smart phones.

 - Be sure to use the correct URL—https://myAU.american.edu.

 - Check with your academic advisor if you do not see the “Commencement – Cap & Gown Order” personalized link, under “Academics.”

 - Contact the OIT Help Desk if you see the link and are unable to open it.

 - Contact the Registrar’s Office Degree Clearance Team if your name or degree information is listed incorrectly.

 The Campus Store will be open for regalia distribution and return during the following times:

+The deadline to purchase regalia was March 9.
 Some graduates, typically doctoral degree recipients going into university teaching positions and those who might need regalia for ceremonial occasions, opt to purchase regalia, which ranges from $400 to $775.
 The price depends upon the type of fabric and trim chosen.
 It takes up to eight weeks to process an order.
-Orders to purchase regalia were due March 10.
-Graduates whose orders are not completed before the May 10 and 11 ceremonies will need to rent regalia.
+Graduates whose orders are not completed before their ceremonies will need to rent regalia.